nhAnik/lbalancer/README.md

   - url: http://localhost:9092
     weight: 20
 ```
-4. Random: requests are forwareded to server randomly considering weight of the servers.
+4. Random: requests are forwarded to server randomly considering weight of the servers.
 ```yaml
 type: random
 backends: